Programming

 Object-oriented programming

 What is object-oriented programming?
 OOP could be described as a collection of objects (called classes) exchanging messages to achieve a common objective.
 This might seem a little vague without a good metaphor.
-The following is from the book, Teach yourself Java in 21 days, by Laura Lemay and Charles L. Perkins.
+The following is from the book, Teach Yourself Java in 21 days, by Laura Lemay and Charles L. Perkins.

 "You can walk into a computer store and, with a little background and often some help, assemble an entire PC computer system from various components: a motherboard, a CPU chip, a video card, a hard disk, a keyboard, and so on.
 Ideally, when you finish assembling all the various self-contained units, you have a system in which all the units work together to create a larger system with which you can solve the problems you bought the computer for in the first place.